-- (I) The serving of a Provisional Tree Preservation Order; and - (m) The affixing of a Building Preservation Notice.
+- (a) The serving of a Provisional Tree Preservation Order3; and - (r) The affixing of a Building Preservation Notice.

 The use of these powers will be reported to the next available Planning Committee meeting for ratification.

 Delegation of Local Development Plan Matters